appsignal/appsignal-elixir/README.md

 ### Branches and versions

-The `master` branch corresponds to the current release of the library.
+The `main` branch corresponds to the current release of the library.
 The `develop` branch is used for development of features that will end up in the next minor release.
-If you fix a bug open a pull request on `master`, if it's a new feature on `develop`.
+If you fix a bug open a pull request on `main`, if it's a new feature on `develop`.

 ### Publishing new versions

-1. Merge the `develop` branch to `master` if necessary.
+1. Merge the `develop` branch to `main` if necessary.
 -  Update the version number in `mix.exs`, e.g. `1.2.3`
 -  Commit the change.
 -  Tag the commit with the version number: `git tag 1.2.3`
--  Push the changes: `git push origin master 1.2.3`
+-  Push the changes: `git push origin main 1.2.3`
 -  Publish the package: `mix hex.publish`

 ## Contributing